What is Pitch on a Roof

 There are tools you can use to calculate the length of your rafter or your metal.
 However, it’s not a bad idea to learn how to do this on your own without anything more than a calculator.

 First, we need to figure out what pitch your roof is.
-I won’t explain that again since I already talked about it above.
+I’m not going to explain that again since I already talked about it above.

 Now that you’ve calculated your pitch it’s time to calculate the rise.
 This is very easy, divide the with of the entire building and multiply it times the pitch.
 For example, your building is twenty feet wide and your roof is a 4/12 pitch.
 Divide twenty by two equals ten.
 Now multiply ten times four.
 You have forty inches of rising.